-- 13.1 Within this document the term staff should be broadly read as any adult working within the school, whether directly employed, providing a contracted service, a one-off service such as a supply teacher or a volunteer. - 13.2 Our aim is to provide a safe and supportive environment which secures the well being and very best outcomes for the children at our school.
-We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 13.3 Allegations sometimes arise from a differing understanding of the same event but, when they occur, they are distressing and difficult for all concerned.
-We also recognise that some allegations are genuine and there are some adults who deliberately seek to harm or abuse children.
+- 13.2.
+Our aim is to provide a safe and supportive environment which secures the wellbeing and very best outcomes for the children at our school.
+We do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made. - 13.3.
+Allegations sometimes arise from a differing understanding of the same event but, when they occur, they are distressing and difficult for all concerned.
+We also recognise that some allegations are genuine and there are some adults who deliberately seek to harm or abuse children. - 13.4.
+We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
+We will always ensure that the procedures outlined in Part 4 of Keeping Children Safe in Education September 2023 and Pan Sussex Procedures are adhered to and will follow the flowchart in Appendix F of this policy. - 13.5.
+If an allegation is made or information is received about an adult who works in our school which indicates that they have: - behaved in a way that has harmed a child, or may have harmed a child and/or; - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or; - behaved or may have behaved in a way that indicates they may not be suitable to work with children

-- 13.4 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-We will always ensure that the procedures outlined in Part 4 of Keeping Children Safe in Education September 2021 and Pan Sussex Procedures are adhered to and will follow the flowchart in Appendix F of this policy. - 13.5 If an allegation is made or information is received about an adult who works in our school which indicates that they have: - behaved in a way that has harmed a child, or may have harmed a child and/or; - possibly committed a criminal offence against or related to a child and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or; - behaved or may have behaved in a way that indicates they may not be suitable to work with children the member of staff receiving the information will inform the headteacher immediately.
-Should an allegation be made against the headteacher, this will be reported to the Chair of Governors.
-In the event that neither the headteacher nor Chair of Governors are not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher or the Vice Chair of Governors.
+The member of staff receiving the information will inform the headteacher immediately.
+Should an allegation be made against the headteacher, this will be reported to the chair of governors.
+In the event that neither the headteacher nor chair of governors are contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher or the vice chair of governors.